QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

 Now, there are no global variables

-For convenience of usage, we will tend not to wrap this sort of code in a function and call it,  but in general you will not want to call performance sensitive code without having it wrapped in functions
+While it is convenient to skip wrapping our code throughout, in general you will want to wrap any performance sensitive code in this way

 Exercises
 ============